Use Case: Create Lead or Update Contact

 • If multiple records found: Pick most recently modified record

-Finish mapping your form data to the Salesforce fields in the Mapping section.
+Finish mapping the form data to the Salesforce fields in the Mapping section that you’d like to update in the existing contact record.

 Your existing Contact Record will now be successfully updated with this first action!